What is a LendingClub Note?

 - Terms: Loans mature in 3-or 5-years and are paid off monthly by borrowers.
 Each payment includes both interest and principal.
 Know that borrowers can pre-pay their full loan amounts and are not subject to any early payment fees or penalties.

-Check out our performance page to understand why diversifying across multiple Notes at LendingClub is important, and how different Note grades and terms have performed.
+For additional information about investing in LendingClub Notes, check out our performance page to understand why diversifying across multiple Notes at LendingClub is important, and how different Note grades and terms have performed.
 No matter what grade and term criteria you choose, it is always important to consider diversifying your risk.
 Learn more about the benefits of diversification.

 We take care of the complicated stuff so you don't have to